oneananda/C_Sharp_Examples/Delegate_Deep_Dive/README.md

 This pattern is useful for scenarios where we need to perform multiple operations in response to a single event or action.

+## Example 3: Delegate as a Parameter Example

+### Overview
+In this example, we work with a delegate that is passed as a parameter to a method.
+We define a delegate that performs mathematical operations and then pass different methods (addition and multiplication) as delegates to demonstrate how they can be used interchangeably.

+### Step 1: Declare a Delegate
+The first step involves declaring a delegate named `MathOperation`.
+This delegate defines the signature of methods that can be referenced, accepting two integers as parameters and returning an integer result.

+### Step 2: Create Methods That Match the Delegate Signature
+Two methods are created that match the signature defined by the delegate:
+- `Add(int a, int b)`: Adds two integers and returns the result.
+- `Multiply(int a, int b)`: Multiplies two integers and returns the result.

+### Step 3: Use the Delegate as a Parameter
+The method `PerformOperation(int a, int b, MathOperation mathOperation)` is designed to accept a `MathOperation` delegate as a parameter.
+Inside this method, the delegate is invoked with the provided integers, and the result is printed to the console.

+### Step 4: Invoke the Methods with Different Delegates
+In the `DelegateAsParameter()` method, the `PerformOperation` method is called twice:
+- First, with the `Add` method as the delegate, which results in the addition of the numbers.
+- Second, with the `Multiply` method as the delegate, which results in the multiplication of the numbers.

+### Summary
+This example showcases how delegates can be passed as parameters to methods, allowing for flexible and reusable code.
+By passing different methods as delegates, we can perform various operations without modifying the method that executes them.

+When the `DelegateAsParameter()` method is called, it demonstrates the following behavior:
+- The `Add` method is invoked through the delegate, resulting in the sum of the numbers.
+- The `Multiply` method is invoked through the delegate, resulting in the product of the numbers.

+This pattern is useful for scenarios where we want to perform different operations based on the method passed as a delegate, enabling greater flexibility in our code.